alkhateeb49/taskmaster/README.md

 Manually create three teams by running a mutation exactly three times in your code.
 (You do NOT need to allow the user to create new teams.)
 ---
+## lab 36

+### Cognito
+- User Login
+Add Cognito to your Amplify setup.
+Add in user login and sign up flows to your application, using Cognito’s pre-built UI as appropriate.
+Display the logged in user’s username somewhere relevant in your app.

+- User Logout
+Allow users to log out of your application.
+---